Meanwhale/ByteAutomata/README.md

 ## Compile and run

-Compile the example program in Java and/or C++.
+Compile the example program in Java, C++, and/or C#.
 You can give a code (see the syntax below) to the example program and see a resulting token tree printed, if there isn't any errors.